bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_chord_map.png"
 width="30%" align="right"> Each small 4x3 array shows letters sent by two keys pressed simultaneously.
 The orientation mirrors that of the larger 4x3 array: one row for each finger, and green/blue/red for left, middle and right columns.

-The first key of the chord is the large key to the immediate left.
-The location of the first key is shown lreative to the larger 4x3 array.
+The first key of the chord is the large box.
+The location of the first key is reative to the larger 4x3 array.

-The second key of the chord is one of the small keys which show the letters sent by the chord.
-The position of the 2nd key is shown relative to the smaller 4x3 array.
+The second key of the chord is a small box.
+The position of the 2nd key is relative to the smaller 4x3 array.

 Here are some two-key chords whose first key is <kbd>I</kbd>:
 * <kbd>I + S</kbd> sends "is".